NathanNuckels/TheTemperaryNotebook/fudalism/1-fortified-walls.md

 o-o-o-o-o-o-oh

-Listen now, this ain't ok!
+Riddle me this, cause this ain't ok!

 I'll do anything to escape!

-find the hate open the gates
+I find the hate open the gates

-and just send them all my waaaaaaaaay
+and please just send them all my waaaaaaaaay

 ---